It goes without saying that many people are unhappy with their job.

 1. You haven’t expressed your concerns to your supervisor

 Often times, we are intimidated by our superiors in the workplace.
 Of course, there are supervisors who are quite intimidating.
-However, the Bible has something to say about this.

 As thriving women, we cannot allow the fear of how a boss may respond to keep us from standing up for ourselves and expressing our concerns.
 You are a professional, having been hired for your skills, knowledge, and experience.
 As a valuable asset to your organization, you have a right to express yourself when something is not working well.